TheRealChrisWilliams/PyScrape/README.md

 # PyScrape

-This script uses the `requests` and `BeautifulSoup` libraries to scrape stock prices in India and displays all stocks below 100 INR.
+This script uses the `requests` and `BeautifulSoup` libraries to scrape stock prices in India and displays all stocks in a certain price range.
 Additionally, the script uses `Tkinter` and `threading`.
 This adds a user-friendly GUI along with multithreading.
 This improves response times and allows the user to change the parameters while the scraping thread retrieves the information.

 ## Requirements